Homelessness Indicators 003-06010090

 Service Officers should:

-• code a Homelessness Indicator on the customer's record, if the customer consents
+- code a Homelessness Indicator on the customer's record, if the customer consents.
+If the customer does not consent, this should be documented on the customers record

-• consider whether an internal referral to an agency specialist is required
+- consider if an internal referral to an agency specialist is required

 Where the customer has compulsory participation requirements and a Homelessness Indicator is recorded, information regarding the risk of, or ongoing or temporary homelessness will automatically display under the title of Accommodation Arrangements on the Circumstances Impacting Compliance screen.
 The circumstance will display as 'Automatically created - yet to assess impact' until a Service Officer is required to assess the impact of this circumstance on compliance.
 This does not need to be actioned at the time of recording the Homelessness Indicator.